 1. Sola scriptura often sows division and controversy

 Now it’s a simple matter of history that sola scriptura originated out of a schism within the Body of Christ.
 Unfortunately the Catholic Church, at the time, had the Reformation coming.
 Years of spiritual, moral and political corruption had marred the church’s authority, seeming to render it illegitimate.
-In thus rejecting the authority of the Catholic Church, the Reformers espoused sola scriptura: the Bible is the sole authority for Christian faith and practice.
+In thus rejecting the authority of the Catholic Church, the Reformers espoused sola scriptura: the Bible contains all knowledge necessary for salvation.
+On it’s face, this is true.
+However, despite carefully crafted wording, in practice sola scriptura negates, countermands or supersedes whatever is found outside the Bible, and denies the possibility of any other authority than itself.
 Thus began its long history of division, first Protestant from Catholic, and up to today Protestant from Protestant.
 In 2011 Pew published a report on the size and distribution of the world’s Christian population, breaking down the denominations of Protestants: